justint42/third-grade-ETL-project/README.md

 # Third-Grade-ETL-Project
-This is a demonstration of my basic knowledge of using bash scripts to create an ETL pipeline for web-server log data.
+This is a singular demonstration of my basic knowledge of using bash scripts to create an ETL pipeline for web-server log data.

 ## Technologies